 Economics provides tools for understanding important public policy issues like inequality, poverty, education, health, unemployment, taxes, and globalization.
 About half of Brown students take some economics during their undergraduate careers.

 Most students begin their study of economics by taking ECON 0110, Principles of Economics, which is offered every semester.
+Before taking the concentration requirements in math, statistics, and intermediate microeconomics, which often come next, students should try to decide whether one of the standard economics concentrations or instead one of the more quantitatively challenging joint concentrations is more likely to suit them, because the appropriate choices differ (for example, ECON 1110 is taken by most standard economics concentrators but ECON 1130 is taken by joint concentrators).
 After a set of intermediate tools courses, the discipline divides into various subfields.
 To learn which might be the best match for your interests, read about fields and their courses.
-Students are free to take classes in the order they wish, but here are some recommended paths through the curriculum for concentrators
+(Students in the joint concentrations will also be meeting requirements of their other department, for example APMA, at this stage.)
+Students are free to take classes in the order they wish, except where pre-requisites apply, but here are some recommended paths through the curriculum for concentrators.
+Be sure to also check out the Econ Dug Repository for more information about Economics classes, example course plans for Economics concentrators and joint-concentrators, details about TA/RA/tutor positions, as well as resources for graduate school and professional careers after undergraduate studies.

 There are several Economics Concentrations to choose from.
 In addition to the regular concentration, with its optional business track, we offer joint concentrations with Computer Science, Applied Mathematics, and Mathematics.
 The first step to declaring a concentration is to visit a concentration advisor during their office hours.
 You must meet with an advisor before your concentration declaration will be approved on ASK.